 The implementation of nuSTORM at CERN is being studied within the Physics Beyond Colliders Study Group.
-The goals of the study are to provide a preliminary proposal for siting the facility at CERN, to re-optimise the facility for the neutrino-scattering programme and to demonstrate through simulation that the normalisation of the neutrino flux can be constrained to $\lesssim 1\%$.
-The programme described here will establish nuSTORM as an option for CERN in time for the next update of the European Strategy for Particle Physics.
+The goals of the study are to provide a preliminary proposal for siting the facility at CERN, to re-optimise the facility for the neutrino-scattering programme and to demonstrate through simulation that the normalisation of the neutrino flux can be constrained to $\leq 1\%$.